mdb/mdb.github.io/content/blog/2020-10-07-profiling-go-with-pprof.md

 draft: true
 ---

 These are my quick notes on profiling Go programs with [pprof](https://golang.org/pkg/runtime/pprof/).
-They're almost entirely based on Julia Evans' excellent blog post [Profiling Go programs with pprof](https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/), which is worth a read.
+They're largely based on Julia Evans' excellent blog post [Profiling Go programs with pprof](https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/), which is worth a read.

 ## Basics

 `pprof` collects CPU profiles, traces, and heap profiles for Go programs.

-Typically, usage looks like:
+It's a tool for visualizatio and analysis of this data.

+There are generally two ways to use `pprof`:

+1. Instrument code to generate a profile during development
+2. Remotely analyze a profile via a web server

+In my experience, typical usage generally involves remotely analyzing a profile via a webserver.
+It looks like:

 1. Establish a web server for getting Go profiles: use the `net/http/pprof` package in your program
 2. Save a profile: `curl localhost:$PORT/debug/pprof/$PROFILE_TYPE`